Ongoing Maintenance of your Application

 Per article 11.7 (TCPS2) A safety monitoring plan may (but need not) include the establishment of a data safety monitoring board (DSMB) or data safety committee (DSC).

 A DSMB is normally a multidisciplinary, expert advisory group that is responsible for safeguarding the interests of participants, by reviewing emerging data, assessing the safety and efficacy of trial procedures, and monitoring the overall conduct of a trial.
 Researchers must indicate, in their proposal for REB review, whether they or a DSMB will be communicating any new information to the REB over the course of the trial.
 Researchers must ensure that DSMB reports are sent to REBs in a timely manner.

 Required Documentation (in addition to the DSMC Form)

 - Copy of the Data Safety Monitoring Committee findings/report to the DSMC Form

-The office of Human Research Ethics will NOT accept this submission unless: (1) it is submitted by the PI or have an accompanying Attestation Letter authorizing this submission.
-If a Letter of Attestation is used, please see the ‘Attestation Form’ section above for more details, including Attestation Letter requirements); and (2) all relevant documents are included (if applicable).
-If (1) or (2) are missing, the submission will not be accepted for review.
+The human research ethics team will NOT accept this submission unless: it is submitted by the PI and all relevant documents are included (if applicable).
+If either requirements are missing, the submission will not be accepted for review.